Interview with Thomas Aiden Davidson

 Description

 Born in Gateshead, Thomas was an apprentice railroad engineer.
 With the war beginning three days after his 16th birthday, Thomas feels very passionately about the British experience of the Second World War, as his only brother was killed.
 He claims to have been very aware of the atrocities of the Nazi regime and was inspired to volunteer, despite being in a reserved occupation.
 He joined Bomber Command following the introduction of four-engine bombers, creating the flight engineer job role, of which he trained for.
 Training at RAF St Athans for six weeks, he completed his Heavy Conversion Unit course at RAF Riccall, eventually joining a crew of Australians.
-Placed on 466 Squadron at RAF Driffield, he recalls pre-operations activities crew used to partake in, including last meals, chatting, and briefings.
+Placed on 466 Squadron at RAF Driffield, he recalls pre-operations activities that the crew used to partake in, including last meals, chatting, and briefings.
 He states that he and his crew were entirely terrified until they got onto the aircraft, in which their mutual trust took over their fear.
-He recounts seeing several aircraft being hit on his first operation, with many having people he knew in them.
-He recalls having nightmares after his operations, alongside several near-death experiences, both on operations and around the airfield.
+He recalls seeing several aircraft being hit on his first operation, with many having people he knew in them.
+He describes having nightmares after his operations, alongside several near-death experiences, both on operations and around the airfield.
 He continues to explain the culture surrounding leaving the RAF, including the fear surrounding Lack of Morale Fibre and why he choose to carry on.
 Thomas recalls rarely talking of his experience and that it was only recently in which he opened up about the war.
 He believes that he was lucky to have survived but states that he continues to remember those who have passed away during remembrance days.
 He believes that he and his crew had a fantastic bond and that was the most important experience of the war.

 Creator